0x444454/Commodore-6309/README.md

 # NEXT STEPS

-- Design prototype PCB (open source) to improve timing precision and make prototyping more comfortable.
+- Design prototype PCB daughterboard the plugs into the 6510 socket.
+This will improve timing precision and make prototyping more comfortable.
-- Add floppy drive support to kick NitrOS-9 loader.
+- Add floppy drive support to kick NitrOS-9 loader, or run a generic 6309 program from RAM.
+- Inplement a minimalistic CPU monitor in ROM.
+- Improve the prototype and design a final version using the Expansion Port.